Zuzzuc/App-Payload-Injector/README.md

 <br>
 <br>
 # NOTE
-Expect a update during the comping month improving execution time tenfolds.
+Expect a update during the coming month improving execution time tenfolds.

 # Usage
 `AppPayloadInjector.sh "path to app" "path to executable to be injected" "Custom name for executable to be dropped (optional, but required if $4 will be used.
 Can however be left blank to generate random name)" "Save original executable name" "Misc options.
 Currently only 'AppendToEnd_$TextToAppendToEnd' is supported"`